Phase I (Premed): Bachelor of Science in Biology or Biochemistry, Seton Hill University

 A prospective student must:

-- be accepted to Seton Hill University as a full-time student,
+- Be accepted at Seton Hill University as a full-time student.

-- agree not to apply to another medical school’s program while enrolled in the cooperative degree program with LECOM.
+- Agree not to apply to another medical school’s program while enrolled in the LECOM program.

 Phase II: Doctor of Osteopathic Medicine, LECOM at Seton Hill

 To be eligible for Phase II a student must: